Symphony No. 3 (Tchaikovsky): Saint Petersburg

-The symphony was premiered in Moscow in November 1875 under the baton of the composer's friend and champion, Nikolai Rubinstein.
-Tchaikovsky, who attended rehearsals and the performance, was "generally satisfied" but complained to Rimsky-Korsakov that the fourth movement "was played far from well as it could have been, had there been more rehearsals."
 The first performance in Saint Petersburg, given in February 1876 under Eduard Nápravník, "went off very well and had a considerable success," in the composer's estimation.
 Nápravník, who had conducted the first performance of the revised overture-fantasia Romeo and Juliet three years earlier, would become a major interpreter of Tchaikovsky's music.
 He would premiere five of the composer's operas and, among many traversals of the orchestral works, conduct the first performance of the Pathétique symphony after Tchaikovsky's death.

+Vienna's plan

-The first performance of the Third outside Russia was scheduled for October 1878 with the Vienna Philharmonic Orchestra under Hans Richter.
+The first performance of the Third outside Russia was planned for October 1878 with the Vienna Philharmonic Orchestra under Hans Richter.
 Richter, an admirer of Tchaikovsky's work, had already conducted Romeo and Juliet there in November 1876.
 However, after the symphony had been rehearsed, the Philharmonic Society cancelled the performance, citing the work's apparent difficulty and lack of public familiarity with the composer.
 The fact that Romeo had been hissed by the audience and unfavorably reviewed by Eduard Hanslick might have also contributed to its decision.

-The British premiere of the Third Symphony was led by Sir August Manns at the Crystal Palace in London in 1899.
-Manns dubbed the work with the sobriquet Polish at that time.
+London

+In 1899, Sir August Manns led the British premiere at The Crystal Palace in London, where the symphony gained the sobriquet Polish for its polonaise-style finale.
+In much of Western Europe, the polonaise was linked to Polish music and nationalism (as in readings of Chopin's music amid the Partitions of Poland).
+In the Russian Empire, however, ceremonial music (like Józef Kozłowski's anthem "Let the Thunder of Victory Rumble!") helped establish polonaises as a device for favorable reception: their grandeur appealed to audiences and the Russian nobility.
+Tchaikovsky used them often, especially in finales.